Love your soil - Learn about soil conditioners

 Biochar

-Nature's Organic Choice Biochar is made from the aerobic composting of biochar with poultry manure through an in-vessel composting system.
+Biochar is carbon rich, extremely long lasting and porous - making it a great support for microbial life in the soil.
+Made from the aerobic composting of biochar with poultry manure through an in-vessel composting system.
 This process produces compost with a net-zero emissions of greenhouse gases to the atmosphere.
 The resulting biochar is nutrient enriched which insures there will be no deficit of nitrogen in the soil which can happen when using non enriched biochar.

 Mycorrhiza